 Naughty or Nice

-As we finish out the season and head into a brand new year of busyness, keep these in mind:
+As we finish out the season and head into a brand new year of busyness please, keep this in mind:

 Tip One Do not feel obliged to eat.
 Rather, to over eat.
 Eating grandma’s famous casserole is one thing.
 Going back for seconds and thirds is another.
 Company party?
 Set the example – politely let you’re coworkers know that you are starting your new year resolutions early, – skip the dessert buffet.
 Who knows, maybe the boss is watching and will take note of you’re initiative.
 (Wink wink)